The King's Medal of Merit

 The Kings Medal of Merit was founded by King Haakon VII on 1 February 1908.

 It is conferred as a reward for service in the fields of art, science and industry and for outstanding public service.
-The medal is conferred in silver or gold.
+The medal is in silver, but can be conferred in gold on very special occasions.

 The obverse of the medal has the likeness of the reigning Monarch in profile with his name and motto.
 On the reverse is a wreath bearing the words Royal Medal of Merit.
 The name of the recipient is engraved inside the wreath.